aura-lsprog-86/rgb2yiq/README.md

 - Option `-v` prints version number.
 - Option `-l` shows license information.
 - Mandatory argument `infile` is the input filename
-- Optional argument `outfile` is the output file (ommitting it sends output to stdout).
+- Optional argument `outfile` is the output file (omitting it sends output to stdout).

 It currently supports any image type supported by Pillow.